Unity2654/Advent-of-code/README.md

 To follow the rules of the event, the said text files are not included within the repository

+## Libraries

+A directory containing small utilities I sometime use for multiple solutions.

+All libraries are made by me unless specified otherwise.

+### Libraries credits :

+Lua/PriorityQueue.lua : unknown author.
+If you are the author of this software, please contact me for credit.

 # 2024
 Solved in 2024 using the LUA language.

+# 2025
+Currently solving 2025 using the LUA language.